 #1: Make Sure that Your Dog is Wearing a Life Jacket

 Even if your dog happens to be a strong swimmer, it’s important that your pup wears a dog life jacket.
 In addition to providing flotation, a dog PFD gives you a convenient grab handle to pull your four-legged paddle partner out of the water.
+If you happen to be brand new to paddling and don’t yet have personal flotation devices for you or your crew, be sure to check out our list of this year’s best SUP PFD options.

 #2: Use Doggy Sunscreen on Your Pup’s Ears, Nose, and Belly (if Needed)